 For more information on Title IX, and if you want to learn more about your rights, if you believe that a school district, college, or university is violating Federal law, you may contact the U.S. Department of Education, Office for Civil Rights, at (800) 421-3481 or email@example.com.

 If you wish to fill out a complaint form online, you may do so at: http://www2.ed.gov/about/offices/list/ocr/complaintintro.html

-Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, the Evergreen State College has designated the individual below as the Campus Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance: Paul Gallegos: Ph.
-360-867-6368 Email: firstname.lastname@example.org
+Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, The Evergreen State College has designated a Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance.
+The Title IX coordinator is Holly Joseph.
+Holly is available at 360-867-6368 or at firstname.lastname@example.org.

 Individuals may also contact the Office for Civil Rights, U.S. Department of Education, 915 2nd Avenue, Room 3310 Seattle, WA 98174-1099, Telephone: (206) 220-7900, TDD: (206) 220-7907.